- Find a Trail

 - Get Involved

 The Big 4 Trail is a developing rail-trail route across Boone County that will one day span 50 miles.
-Currently, two disconnected segments of the rail-trail are open.
+Currently, three disconnected segments of the rail-trail are open.
 The name is a reference to the Big Four Railroad, which began serving the region in 1852.
 In 1861, Abraham Lincoln traveled this route on his way to his presidential inauguration.

 This section of the Big 4 Trail—previously known as the Farm Heritage Trail—runs from Lebanon to Colfax in Clinton County, passing through a canopy of Indiana hardwoods, fields of corn and soybeans, and at its northern end, over the scenic Sugar Creek on an iron bridge.
 A mural celebrating the Big 4 Trail and its railroad history can be seen under the I-65 overpass near the Lebanon trailhead.